thomasloupe/Slackord/README.md

 1. Select `Settings>Bot Connection>Connect` to connect the bot to your server.
 1. If you're importing channels, select `File>Import Channels` and select your `channels.json` file.
 Follow the popup instructions and select `OK` when ready.
 Channels will begin importing.
 1. If you're importing messages, select `File>Import JSON` or `File>Import JSON Folder` and select a Slack JSON chat history file or folder to import.
-1. Visit the Discord channel or DM you wish to import Slack chat history to and type `/slackord`.
-Messages will begin importing.
+1. Visit the Discord channel or DM you wish to import Slack chat history to and type `/slackord` (case insensitive).
+Messages will begin posting.

 # Running Slackord2 for Mac/Linux
 1. Run Slackord2 and paste your bot's token into the CLI when prompted to do so.
 Slackord2 will remember your token if you close it.